 We use trusted third-party tools to operate our practice.
 These providers process data on our behalf under written agreements that restrict their use of the data:

-- Netlify, site hosting and edge delivery
+- Netlify, site hosting and edge delivery.
+Processes all web traffic including IP addresses

 - YouTube/Google, embedded video player on the Media section (subject to YouTube’s privacy policy)